Sociology Applied Family Studies Degree

 Majors: Psychology (Community/Clinical) and Sociology (Applied Family Studies)

 Walsh faculty and staff helped me prepare by helping me plan what I need to do in order to get into the graduate school that would fulfill my career goals.
 I was able to take part in independent studies to build my skills and I was able to take a variety of classes that exposed me to important concepts that are currently being utilized in my current studies at Wright State University's School of Professional Psychology doctoral program.

 - Emphasis on Service Learning.
-Students partner with numerous organizations throughout the region where they work side by side with those in needs to help solve problems or tackle important issues affecting our society.
+Students partner with numerous organizations throughout the region where they work side by side with those in need to help solve problems or tackle important issues affecting our society.

 - Research Opportunities.
 Walsh's School of Behavioral and Health Sciences engages faculty and students in research and in efforts to improve the quality of human and community life.